avashist003/UVM_Verification/README.md

-## Advance UVM testbench with DPI integration, Assertions and Functional Coverage
+## UVM testbench with DPI integration, Assertions and Functional Coverage

 In this project a complete verification testbench architecture for a result character conversion chip is constructed.